Employment-Related Shares and Your Tax Return: What You Need to Know

 Many of our clients are unsure of the difference between being granted shares and being granted share options.
 This causes a great deal of confusion when it comes time to file their taxes.

-When you exercise a share option, you must pay the Relevant Tax on Share Option (RTSO) within 30 days by submitting a Form RTSO1 to the Revenue Commissioners along with the payment.
+When you exercise a share option, you must pay the Relevant Tax on Share Options (RTSO) within 30 days by submitting a RTSO1 Form to the Revenue Commissioners along with the payment.
 You may also be subject to Capital Gains Tax if you do not sell the shares immediately.

 What are Approved Shares Schemes?